crossbario/crossbar/docs/pages/installation/Installation.md

 ## Demo Instance

-For light-weight testing purposes, you might also use our public demo instance:
+For light-weight testing purposes, you might also use our public demo instances of Crossbar.io:

 * [Demo Instance](Demo Instance)

+> The public demo instances of Crossbar.io is provided as a convenience, and for free.
+Please only use it for development and testing purposes.
+We don't make any guarantees whatsoever, and the service might be restricted in the future.